jmvsevilleja/robot-tracker-frontend-react/README.md

 2. Install the dependencies:
     `cd robot-tracker-frontend-react`
     `yarn install`
+3. Set up the environment variables:
+    Update the `.env` file with your API base URL.

-3. Start the development server:
+4. Start the development server:
     `yarn start`

 ## Project Structure